Deadly scooter accidents highlight a new technology at odds with South Florida lifestyle

 In March 2023, an 18-year-old student was hit while riding her electric scooter in Wellington by a Palm Beach County Sheriff’s Office deputy who ran a stop sign, according to local media and a PBSO crash report.
 That September, a 49-year-old man on an electric scooter was struck and killed in Greenacres by a car turning left at an intersection.

-It’s unclear how many total accidents Palm Beach County has seen in recent years; officials were working on a request for scooter accident data but did not respond by Friday.
+It’s unclear how many total accidents Palm Beach County has seen in recent years; officials were working on a request for scooter accident data but did not respond in time for this story.

 Dr. Jason Mansour, an emergency care physician at Broward Health Medical Center, told the South Florida Sun Sentinel that, though the number of scooter accident trauma patients he sees has decreased since the rideshare scooter craze, the accidents are still “one of the most common mechanisms of traumatic injuries.”